dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 Adding this comment to our requirements allowed us to get an installation working properly.

 Anyway, MWAA really, really, really should not be doing this constraint enforcement thing.
 This solves zero problems for anyone who isn't a novice, and only serves to create problems for people who have weird requirements.
 It is a massive anti-pattern as far as dependency management is concerned.
 And if they are going to do this (which they shouldn't!), at least provide more informative warnings + error messages in CloudWatch that this is happening.
 Genuinely, this ended up being a massive migration headache going from 2.2 to 2.5.

+## MWAA requires 2 CloudFormation stacks

+This is more of a funny observation than something that can likely be fixed, but it's still worth mentioning as a minor deployment quirk.

+If you point to a `requirements.txt` file or `dags/` folder that doesn't exist in the S3 bucket, your MWAA CloudFormation stack will go into ROLLBACK.
+Except, when you create the S3 bucket as part of the CloudFormation stack, the S3 bucket is empty!

+This means, for all intents and purposes, a full CloudFormation-managed deployment needs two stacks: one for the S3 bucket (you can throw the Lambda into this stack, too, if you're doing the trick I mention above), and another for the actual MWAA runtime.

+If you think about it, this isn't totally unreasonable behavior.
+Still, you can chalk this up as another minor clumsy aspect of the MWAA ecosystem.

 ## Misc. advice on configuring MWAA